manavm1990/gc-go/README.md

-# Just Messin' with Golang
+# Just Gettin' Going with Go

 Following some of the examples from [Greater Commons.](https://greatercommons.com/learn/learn-golang)